bahelit/funky-farm-me/content/en/post/nextcloud.md

 df -th
 {{< / highlight >}}

-After determining the drive path can put that in the fstab or get a better identifier for the fstab, the UUID which is unique for the drive and the drive's /dev path could change.
+After determining the drive path put that in the fstab or get an even more reliable identifier for the fstab, the UUID which is unique for each drive and the drive path starting with /dev path could change between reboots.
 {{< highlight bash-session "linenos=false" >}}
 sudo blkid /dev/<drive path> | awk -F'"' '{print $2}'
 {{< / highlight >}}

-Make sure the folder /media/backup exists and is empty then add the following line to the bottum of the fstab with your UUID
+Make sure the folder /media/backup exists and is empty then add the following line to the bottom of the fstab with your UUID
 {{< highlight bash-session "linenos=false" >}}
 UUID=<your UUID> /media/backup auto nosuid,nodev,nofail 0 0